 The aliens are coming to invade Earth.
 Relentless as they are organized, the vessels descend from the heavens and only a lone planet-based gun battery can stop them.

 One of the iconic early video games, Space Invaders features a massive force of 8-bit alien ships organized into columns and rows.
 Three destructible shields provide cover for your roving gun battery, which you use to blast the space invaders from the sky.

 The aliens slowly move back and forth across the screen in their structured ranks, accelerating as you destroy them.
 The final ships whip across the screen, forcing you to use exact timing to blow up the vessels before they make contact with the Earth and end the game.

 The Atari 2600 version had a number of different modes, including multiplayer, moving shields, and invisible aliens (an exceedingly tough mode).

-Ah, Space Invaders … how many hours did I spend playing you?
-I rarely played the original arcade version, but the 2600 was a staple of my early gaming life.
-We moved on to better, funner games like Asteroids, Pitfall, and Yar’s Revenge but Space Invaders cartridge was always there, just waiting to be plugged into the console again.
+Geez, how many hours did I spend playing this game?
+I rarely played the original arcade version, but the 2600 version was a staple of my early gaming life.
+We moved on to better, funner games like Asteroids, Pitfall, and Yar’s Revenge but this cartridge was always there, just waiting to be plugged into the console again.
 Like many of its 1980s kin, the game is utterly unwinnable; the best you can hope for is getting to a non-existent kill screen.
 Or maybe looping back to Level 1.

 The Ready Player One Replay is an ongoing exploration of the games that inspired the novel Ready Player One by Ernest Cline.
 Love it or hate it, there’s value in revisiting our geeky roots.